Drop off your CV

 Our executive search process involves a traditional “retained” approach to recruitment.
 Alongside regular meetings, we provide a detailed market map, a long and shortlist of candidates, progress reports and candidate profiles.
 Our fee for a retained search is invoiced in three stages: one-third on commencement of the search, one-third on the presentation of a shortlist and one-third on the candidate’s start date.

 We also offer interim staffing solutions for clients who require HR resources on a temporary or project basis.
-If you require a third party to employ and payroll an interim HR professional, we are able to provide these services through partnerships with specialist providers.
+If you require a third party to employ and payroll an interim HR professional, we can provide these services through partnerships with specialist providers.
 Please contact us for further information and pricing.

 Many employers run campus/graduate programmes where they recruit into entry level roles often with a progression plan and/or development initiatives in place, enabling the organisation to build a talent pipeline.
 Companies recruiting into these positions will source, engage and hire entry level talent.